aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ![formatting-table-options-aspose-words-net](applying-formatting-2.png)

-Below example shows how to apply an outline border to a table.
-You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Tables.docx).
+The following code example shows how to apply an outline border to a table:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_table_styles_and_formatting-ApplyOutlineBorder.py" >}}

+{{% alert color="primary" %}}

+You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Tables.docx).

+{{% /alert %}}

-Below example shows how to build a table with all borders enabled (grid).
-You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Tables.docx)
+The following code example shows how to build a table with all borders enabled (grid):

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_table_styles_and_formatting-BuildTableWithBorders.py" >}}

 {{% alert color="primary" %}}

-Note that before you apply table properties there must be at least one row present in the table.
-This means when building a table using [DocumentBuilder](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/), such formatting must be done after the first call to [DocumentBuilder.insert_cell](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/insert_cell/) or after adding the first row to a table or when inserting nodes directly into the DOM.
+You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Tables.docx).

 {{% /alert %}}

-### Applying Formatting on the Row Level
+### Row Level Formatting

-Formatting on the row level can be controlled using the [row_format](https://reference.aspose.com/words/python-net/aspose.words.tables/row/row_format/) property of the [Row](https://reference.aspose.com/words/python-net/aspose.words.tables/row/).
+**Row-level** formatting can be controlled using the [Row](https://reference.aspose.com/words/python-net/aspose.words.tables/row/), [RowFormat](https://reference.aspose.com/words/python-net/aspose.words.tables/row/row_format/), and [RowCollection](https://reference.aspose.com/words/python-net/aspose.words.tables/rowcollection/) classes.

+{{% alert color="primary" %}}

+Note that a **Row** can only be a child node of a **Table**.
+At the same time, there must be at least one **Cell** in the **Row** so that formatting can be applied to it.

+{{% /alert %}}

+The pictures below show a representation of the **Row** formatting features in Microsoft Word and their corresponding properties in Aspose.Words.

 ![formatting-row-level-aspose-words-net](applying-formatting-3.png)

-Below example shows how to modify the formatting of a table row.
-You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Tables.docx).
+The following code example shows how to modify the table row formatting:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_table_styles_and_formatting-ModifyRowFormatting.py" >}}

+{{% alert color="primary" %}}

+You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Tables.docx).

+{{% /alert %}}

-### Applying Formatting on the Cell Level
+### Cell Level Formatting

-Formatting on the cell level is controlled using the [cell_format](https://reference.aspose.com/words/python-net/aspose.words.tables/cell/cell_format/) property of the [Cell](https://reference.aspose.com/words/python-net/aspose.words.tables/cell/).
+Cell-level formatting is controlled by the [Cell](https://reference.aspose.com/words/python-net/aspose.words.tables/cell/), [CellFormat](https://reference.aspose.com/words/python-net/aspose.words.tables/cell/cell_format/), and [CellCollection](https://reference.aspose.com/words/python-net/aspose.words.tables/cellcollection/) classes.

+{{% alert color="primary" %}}

+Note that a **Cell** can only be a child node of a **Row**.
+At the same time, there must be at least one [Paragraph](https://reference.aspose.com/words/python-net/aspose.words/paragraph/) in the **Cell** so that formatting can be applied to it.

+In addition to the **Paragraph**, you can also insert a **Table** into a **Cell**.

+{{% /alert %}}

+The pictures below show a representation of the **Cell** formatting features in Microsoft Word and their corresponding properties in Aspose.Words.

 ![formatting-cell-level-aspose-words-net](applying-formatting-4.png)